gvwilson/thirdbit/ideas/index.md

     Given recent advances in text-to-speech technology,
     this one may now be moot.

-**A single-pass LaTeX compiler.**
-:   Because we can fit an entire encyclopedia into memory these days
-    and I am *so* done with writing Makefiles to run LaTeX two or three times to update numbered cross-references.

 ## What I Would Study If I Still Did Research

 I never had the patience or diligence to be a good researcher, but I still have lots of questions that I would like answered.

-**How well do data scientists agree with each other about the correctness of analyses?**
-:   There's an old joke that physicists worry about decimal places,
-    astronomers worry about exponents,
-    and economists are happy if they've got the sign right.
-    The truth beneath this is that
-    every disciplines uses its own implicit heuristics to judge how good is "good enough".
-    I suspect that data science doesn't yet have a shared set of heuristics, both because it's such a young field and because its practitioners come from such varied background.
-    This study would put a dozen two-page data analyses in front of a couple of dozen data scientists and ask them which ones seem OK and which ones seem dodgy, then explore the degree of inter-grader agreement and the reasons behind disagreements.
-    *Current status: under way.*

 **Are programmers who use version control more productive that programmers who don't?**
 :   This may seem too obvious to be worth investigating,